 Athletes from U13-U17 may compete in up to 6 individual events and are not subject to selection.
 We can enter as many athletes as nominate.
 (This is because there are less senior athletes registered and competing).

 Athletes will be entered only if they fill in a nomination form.
 Zone nominations will be available in late October.

-The Zone Championships program has been up on the Cherrybrook website for some time on the left hand side of the home page under Zone.
+The Zone Championships program has been up on the Cherrybrook website for some time on the left hand side of the home page under Zone and under Upcoming Events.

 Mark the date now in your calendar so that Cherrybrook has a large team.

 Athletes qualify from the Zone carnival above.
 This is the final championship carnival for the U8 age group and is held in February.

 Athletes who come 1st or 2nd automatically qualify for the State Championship.
 The next best 8 athletes from across the state will also achieve qualification.
 These athletes will be notified on about 26 February, following the completion of all the region carnivals.